-Average number of employees
+Average number of en nployees

-2018 3 2017 ,
+2019 9 2018 3

 Total Women Total Women

 Parent Company

 Sweden 2 0 2 0

-Group companies
+Group compa-

+nies

-Russia 7 2 5 1
+Russia 6 2 7 2

-Group total 9 2 7 1
+Group total 8 2 9 2

-As of December 31, 2018, there were 5 full-time permanent employees (5) in the Group.
-During the year, the Company also uses temporary employees for exploration work, which explains the higher average number of employees.
+As of December 31, 2019, there were 5 (5) full-time permanent employees in the Group.
+During the year, the Company also uses temporary employees for $\,$ exploration work, which explains the higher average number of employees.

-Gender distribution in the Group (incl. subsidiaries) of Board members and other senior management positions.
+Gender distribution in the Group (incl. subsidiaries) of Board members and other senior management positions